icejet/classical-guitar-scores/README.md

 ### What is this repository for? ###

-A simple Sinatra app that links to a SQLite3 database that will help me keep track of classical guitar composers and scores for my upcoming college studies.
+A simple Sinatra app that links to a SQLite3 database that will help me keep track of classical guitar composers and scores.

 ### How do I get set up? ###